-The Company's near-term cash requirements relate primarily to interest payments, quarterly principal payments in respect of the Scotia Facility, payments in respect of the Company's remaining earn-out obligation which is scheduled for the second quarter of 2020, annual payments in respect of the deferred consideration in relation to the Austin acquisition, purchases under the Company's normal course issuer bid, operations, working capital and general corporate purposes, including further acquisitions.
-Based on the current business plan, the Company believes cash and cash equivalents and the availability of its revolving credit facility will be sufficient to fund the Company's operating, debt repayment and capital requirements for at least the next 12 months.
+The Company's near-term cash requirements relate primarily to interest payments, remaining payments under its earn-out obligations, purchases under the Company's normal course issuer bid, operations, working capital and general corporate purposes, including further acquisitions.
+As a result of the impact of COVID-19, the Company has updated its forecasts to account for the impact of the pandemic.
+Based on this assessment, the Company believes cash and cash equivalents and the availability of its revolving credit facility will be sufficient to fund the Company's operating, debt repayment and capital requirements for at least the next 12 months.
 The Company updates its forecasts on a regular basis and will consider additional financing sources as appropriate.

-There were no significant changes in the Company's contractual commitments compared with those set forth in the Company's Annual Report Form 10-K for the year ended December 31, 2018, except as noted below:
+There were no significant changes in the Company's contractual commitments compared with those set forth in the Company's Annual Report Form 10-K for the year ended December 31, 2019.